03 February 2025

 June

-I remember that I saved ∀ Gundam to watch with my boyfriend because I had heard it was one of the best in the filmography.
+I remember that I saved ∀ Gundam to watch with my boyfriend because I had heard it was one of the best in the greater Gundam series.
 The setting is pretty great.
 Fittingly it's very America-focused, but is strongly influenced by an Antebellum America in a post-technology world.
-Apart from the Gundam and a handful of Zeon-type MS found in ruins, most technology beyond "flying machines" comes from the invading "Moon People".
+Apart from the Gundam and a handful of Zeon-type MS found in ruins, most technology beyond "flying machines" comes from the invading "Moon People" and has a unique, alien aesthetic which is totally unique for the series.
 The main character being an invading Moon person who falls in with the Earth people is also an interesting concept.
 I even like all of the main characters.
 UNFORTUNATELY the actual moment-to-moment storytelling is boring, exhausting, and just regularly unengaging.
 So many conflicts amount to fly-bys, the main character easily outguns opponents but none of the other human heroes are any use, the villains are even more comically toothless than ZZ, and several times the stakes are raised and then quietly forgotten about later on.
 I feel it was a huge missed opportunity.
 A series where the concept is just a lot better than the execution for me.

-I also read オーデュボンの祈り, a fun mystery novel about a man who "visits" an island and solves the murder of a scarecrow.
-While the story spends a little bit too much time with characters wandering around, the end of the story wrapped up every open question while also adding some mystery to the world it takes place.
-Just a good, solid story.
+I also read オーデュボンの祈り, a fun mystery novel about a man who "visits" an island and solves the murder of a famous "talking" scarecrow.
+While the story spends a little bit too much time with characters wandering around, the end of the story wrapped up every open question while also adding some mystery to the world.
+A good, solid story.

 I also played a bunch of Monster Hunter World with my boyfriend.
 We played it in Japanese but, to be honest, Monster Hunter games don't have much language to focus on, so it was mostly just a nice game to share.